-British Columbia's cargo and passenger shipping company BC Ferries had no right to lay off hundreds of employees during the Coronavirus (COVID-19) crisis, an independent labour arbitrator ruled on Friday, October 2.
+British Columbia's cargo and passenger shipping company BC Ferries had no right to lay off hundreds of employees during the pandemic, an independent labor arbitrator ruled on Friday, October 2.

 The temporary layoffs were announced on April 4, 2020, when the first of 690 casual and 425 regular employees were dismissed.
 The layoffs broke the contract with BC Ferry and Marine Workers Union, the ruling said.
 According to the collective agreement, BC Ferries was required to pay employees a specific monthly amount in accordance with the negotiated wage schedule.
 The agreement stipulates the company didn't have the right to unilaterally place regular employees on "off-duty status" as it did during the COVID pandemic.